ORESoftware/npm-link-up/readme.md

 <br>

-NLU uses `.nlu.json` files, which tells NLU about other local dependencies.
+NLU uses `.nlu.json` declaration files, which tells NLU about other local dependencies.

 <br>